Teddy-van-Jerry/Fractal_Designer/README.md

 ## Tips
 - Try not to use the compatibility mode with Fractal Designer 4 as it is error-prone.
-- In this version, Fractal Designer only supports Mandelbrot Set.
+- In this version, Fractal Designer supports Mandelbrot Set, Julia Set, Burning Ship Fractal, Generalized Newton Fractal.
 - You can report bugs if any.

 ## Username and Passcode